-Evening classes are offered at Lake Technical Center and other off campus sites.
+Evening and day classes are offered at satellite locations.

 Fees:

 As of July 1, 2011, the Florida Legislature is requiring students in adult education programs, including ESOL, to pay tuition for classes.
 The tuition and testing fees are as follows: